nesst-lab/comppedagogy/startHere/worksheetB.md

 16. Finally, you get to go home.
 You live on Manitowoc Pkwy: home.txt

-17. The secret message has been revealed!

 --------------
-### You are now ready to proceed to Worksheet 1.
-You can find it in Matlab Online in comppedagogy/worksheets/worksheet1_introToMatlab.m
+### You are now ready to proceed to Worksheet 1 in the folder "worksheets" in the Matlab comppedagogy folder.